dzobbe/BAM-routing-client/README.md

 # BAM Routing Client

-This is a simple Python client for BAM (Blockspace Assembly Marketplace) smart routing.
+This is a simple Python client for BAM (Block Assembly Marketplace) smart routing.

 ## Features